zero-to-mastery/coding_challenge-20/README.md

 # coding_challenge-20

-This coding challenge is all about **Building the BEST CSS ANIMATION IN THE WORLD!!**.
-This month we are going to have fun with some creative CSS animation work.
+This coding challenge is all about **Building the BEST CSS ANIMATION IN THE WORLD!!** This month we are going to have fun with some creative CSS animation work.
 Don't worry, I am going to give you some excellent resources for this challenge so that EVERYBODY can participate.
 You just need to know basic HTML and CSS for this one.

 ## What is the Challenge?
-All you have to do for this challenge, is to create and HTML file (index.html), and a CSS file (style.css) which displays the text "ZTM Family" in the most unique way possible using CSS animations!
+All you have to do for this challenge is to create and HTML file (index.html), and a CSS file (style.css) which displays the text "ZTM Family" in the most unique way possible using CSS animations!
 Sounds simple doesn't it?
 Well, just to give you some inspiration, [here is a link to my favourite resource when doing CSS animations](https://codemyui.com/tag/text-animation/).
-Use it as an insipiration or even just copy the CSS of the effect you like best!
-The most creative entry will receive the below prize!
+Use it as a guide or even just copy the CSS for the effect you like best!
+The most creative entry will receive the below prizes!

 ## Prizes!!
 The most creative 3 entries will receive any one of my current Udemy courses of choice for free!
 Winners will be announced a week after the coding challenge ends!